 For this reason, anyone experiencing the signs of addiction needs to begin their journey to recovery as soon as possible.

 In a professional alcohol treatment program, patients receive the support they need to understand and overcome their disorders.
-The best treatment programs include a variety of activities designed to address individual needs and facilitate recovery.
+The best treatment programs include a variety of activities designed to address individual needs and facilitate recovery, like alcoholic rehab.

 Unfortunately, many people in need of substance use disorder treatment will not seek or receive professional help.